 - Skrill (max $50,000)

-Withdrawing funds is simple enough, as Borgata allows you to take money off the site in the same manner in which it was deposited.
+Withdrawing funds is simple enough, as Borgata allows you to take money off the site in most of the manners in which it was deposited:

 If that doesn’t suit you, they can also send you paper checks, which in my experience come within 10 days, although they tell you to expect to wait up to twice that amount.
 If you are fortunate enough to make a big score, you can withdraw up to $50,000 in a single check.